nishdnr/calculator/README.md

 # calculator
-This repository contains the code for simple arithmetic calculator
+This repository contains the code for simple arithmetic calculator and also the GUI for the same.
+The GUI has been built wuth Tkinter